 Difference Image Analysis (DIA) uses the decorrelated Alard & Lupton image differencing algorithm (D. J. Reiss & R. H. Lupton 2016).
-We detected both positive and negative DIASources at $5\sigma$ in the difference image.
-Sources with footprints containing both positive and negative peaks were fit with a dipole centroid code.
+We detected both positive and negative DIASource at 5σ in the difference image.
+Sources with footprints containing both positive and negative peaks due to offsets from the template position or blending were fit with a dipole centroid code.